eleadufresne/Stream-Processor/README.md

 ```
 Some example files are provided in the util folder for monitoring.
 You now visualize the job on the Flink dashboard
 on [localhost:8081](http://localhost:8081).

+# Common Issues
+If you encounter a `java.nio.file.FileSystemException`, it could mean that the task-executor wasn't stopped properly.
+To get around this issue, you can use the Resource Monitor on Windows to find out which process is using the file:

+1. Open the Task Manager (Ctrl + Shift + Esc).
+2. Go to the "Performance" tab.
+3. Click on "Open Resource Monitor" at the bottom.
+4. In the Resource Monitor, navigate to the "CPU" tab.
+5. Expand the "Associated Handles" section.
+6. Type in the name of the file you're looking for in the search box.
+7. Terminate any processes that are using the file.

+This should resolve the `java.nio.file.FileSystemException` error.